Minerals

 I've heard of multi vitamins, but can you buy multi mineral supplements?

-The majority of supplements known as multi vitamins are actually multivitamin and mineral supplements.
-A good quality multi vitamin and mineral will provide optimum levels of all micronutrients in the most bioeffective, bioavailable form.
-However, you can also obtain mineral supplements as a multimineral although these are less common than multivitamin and mineral supplements.
-It is important to note that all nutrients work synergistically and if you are deficient in one nutrient it is likely that others are suboptimal as well, so if you are looking at a multi nutrient it is best to opt for a multivitamin and mineral supplement, and additional minerals can be added on top if indicated.
+It is important to note that all nutrients work synergistically and if you are deficient in one nutrient it is likely that others may also be suboptimal.
+If you are looking for a multi nutrient it is best to opt for a multivitamin and mineral supplement.
+Additional minerals, such as magnesium and calcium can then be added on top if needed.

 All about zinc – what you need to know about this vital mineral